Developer Technology Engineer at NVIDIA.

 EDBT'24 Paper Code

-Benchmarking Stream Join Algorithms on GPUs: A Framework and its Application to the State of the Art Dwi P. A. Nugroho, Philipp M. Grulich, Steffen Zeuch, Clemens Lutz, Stefano Bortoli, Volker Markl, accepted for the 27th International Conference on Extending Database Technology, March 25–28, 2024, Paestum, Italy.
+Benchmarking Stream Join Algorithms on GPUs: A Framework and its Application to the State of the Art Dwi P. A. Nugroho, Philipp M. Grulich, Steffen Zeuch, Clemens Lutz, Stefano Bortoli, Volker Markl, in the 27th International Conference on Extending Database Technology, March 25–28, 2024, Paestum, Italy.

 Scalable Data Management using GPUs with Fast Interconnects.
 Clemens Lutz, PhD thesis, Faculty IV, TU Berlin, Berlin, Germany, November 2022.